MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-dynamics-gp.md

 ## Get started with the GP Company Migration Configuration page

-The **GP Company Migration Configuration** page opebs automatically when you complete the Cloud Migration Setup assisted setup.
-You can also open the page from the **Cloud Migration Management** page and selecting the **GP Company Migration Configuration** action.
+The **GP Company Migration Configuration** page opens automatically when you complete the **Cloud Migration Setup** assisted setup, but you can also open the page from the **Cloud Migration Management** page and selecting the **GP Company Migration Configuration** action.

 Use this new page to select the data you want migrated from Dynamics GP to Business Central.
 The following sections the options on the page.